Ernest W. Gibson Jr.: Governor of Vermont

-In 1946, Vermont political observers expected Leonard F. Wing, the commander of the 43rd Division during the war, to run for Governor.
-The unanswered question was whether incumbent Governor Mortimer R. Proctor would run again, or would defer to Wing for the Republican nomination, then tantamount to election in Vermont.
+In 1946, Vermont political observers expected Leonard F. Wing, the commander of the 43rd Division during the war, to run for governor.
+The unanswered question was whether incumbent governor Mortimer R. Proctor would run again or would defer to Wing for the Republican nomination, tantamount to election in Vermont.

 Wing died in December 1945, soon after returning home from the war.
 Without Wing in the race, Gibson was free to announce his candidacy.
 Proctor decided to run for reelection, creating a rare Republican primary contest.

 Gibson, an internationalist and a progressive, argued against the Republican status quo.
 Making the case against unwritten party policies including the Mountain Rule and the limitation of Governors to two years in office, Gibson appealed to war veterans and younger voters, calling for action over inertia, saying "Under this rule a relatively small clique of people choose governors nearly 10 years in advance, supporting them up a series of political steps to the highest office."

-(According to the Mountain Rule, which had existed since the founding of the Republican Party in the 1850s, the Governor and Lieutenant Governor candidates were identified years in advance, and alternated between the east and west sides of the Green Mountains.
+(According to the Mountain Rule, which had existed since the founding of the Republican Party in the 1850s, the governor and lieutenant governor candidates were identified years in advance, and alternated between the east and west sides of the Green Mountains.
 Governors were limited to two years in office.
 United States Senators were also allocated based on the Green Mountains—one from the east and one from the west.
 As a result of this party discipline, even after the advent of primary elections and the direct election of Senators, Republicans won every statewide election in Vermont for more than 100 years.)

 Gibson defeated Proctor and won the general election in 1946, in what was called "a repudiation by Vermont voters of political practices and traditions that have been long established – a rebellion, not against outright mismanagement and inefficiency in the state government at Montpelier, but rather against the inertia and lack of aggressiveness of administration policies."

 He won reelection in 1948 and served from January 1947 to January 1950.
 During Gibson's first term, he concentrated on increasing state services following years of small budgets and limited priorities following the Great Depression and World War II.
 He obtained approval of plans to expand and modernize state highways, improve health services, and enhance education and social welfare programs.
 To raise the funds necessary to support the largest budget in state history ($31 million), Gibson advocated for and obtained an increase in the state income tax.

-Gibson resigned to become a federal judge, and was succeeded by Harold J. Arthur.
+Gibson resigned to become a federal judge and was succeeded by Harold J. Arthur.